 Gain on sale of investment in equity method investee.
 On October 30, 2017, LMS, together with MMH, which is owned and controlled by an affiliate of EMG, completed the Medallion Sale to an affiliate of GIP, for cash consideration of \$1.825 billion.
-LMS' net cash proceeds for its 49% ownership interest in Medallion in 2017 were \$829.6 million, before post-closing adjustments and taxes, but after deduction of its proportionate share of fees and other expenses associated with the Medallion Sale.
+LMS' net cash proceeds for its 49% ownership interest in Medallion in 2017 were \$829.6 million, before postclosing adjustments and taxes, but after deduction of its proportionate share of fees and other expenses associated with the Medallion Sale.
 On February 1, 2018, closing adjustments were finalized and LMS received additional net cash of \$1.7 million for total net cash proceeds before taxes of \$831.3 million.
 The Medallion Sale closed pursuant to the membership interest purchase and sale agreement, which provides for potential post-closing additional cash consideration that is structured based on GIP's realized profit at exit.
-There can be no assurance as to when and whether the additional consideration will be paid.
-The Medallion Sale will not have a major effect on the Company's future operations or future financial results.
+There can be no assurance as to when and whether the additional results.
 For further discussion of the Medallion Sale, see Notes 4.a and 17.a to our consolidated financial statements included elsewhere in this Annual Report.
 As a result of the Medallion Sale, we currently anticipate that in 2018 and thereafter we will no longer present more than one reportable segment.